-Mono is contagious, which means you can spread the virus to other people who haven't had mono before.
-Even though you can get mono from kissing someone infected with EBV, there are other ways you can get it, but they all involve contact with saliva.
-Sharing straws, toothbrushes, or food from the same plate can also spread mono.
+Mono is contagious, which means someone who has it can spread the virus to other people.
+Even though it's called the kissing disease, there are other ways you can get mono.
+They all involve contact with saliva (spit) — so sharing straws, toothbrushes, or food from the same plate can spread mono.

 At first, people usually don't feel sick after getting infected with the EBV virus.
-So someone could be infected — and be spreading mono — and not even know it.
+A person could be infected — and be spreading mono — and not even know it.
 That's why it's important not to share things like forks, straws, water bottles, or lip gloss at school.